Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: Experiments

 \subsubsection{Results on CUHK03}

 On the CUHK03 dataset, we follow the new evaluation protocol in~\cite{re-ranking/ZhongZCL17} to demonstrate the effectiveness of the proposed algorithm.
 We record the recognition performance on both settings of human-labeled and auto-detected bounding boxes and compare it with LOMO+XQDA, BOW+XQDA~\cite{market_dataset/ZhengSTWWT15}, IDE+DaF~\cite{bmvc_cuhk03}, PAN, DPFL~\cite{dpfl/ChenZG17}, Re-ranking, and SVDNet.
 Table~\ref{tab:cuhk03_Dataset} demonstrates the detailed comparison results.
+In this section, we product experiments based on GoogLeNet backbone.

 \arraystretch{1.2}

 As shown in Table~\ref{tab:cuhk03_Dataset}, under the 767/700 setting, our approach clearly outperforms the other state-of-the-arts.
 For example, on the labeled bounding-boxes, our approach outperforms the second best DPFL~\cite{dpfl/ChenZG17} by 7.1\% in rank-1 recognition rate and 7.2\% in mAP.
 Meanwhile on the detected bounding-boxes, we gain by 2.4\% in rank-1 recognition rate and 4.7\% in mAP.
 It is worth noting that PAN~\cite{PAN/ZhengZY17aa} is also an alignment net based deep feature learning model.
 Our approach reports to be superior than PAN~\cite{PAN/ZhengZY17aa} in both the labeled and detected settings.
 We attribute the obvious performance gain to two factors: (1) The richer higher-order information encoded in our \emph{weighted bilinear coding} model brings more representative ability to the deep features, and (2) The salient part network adopted in our model achieves more flexibility and better alignment performance than the globally parameterized spatial transformer network in PAN~\cite{PAN/ZhengZY17aa}.
 Another highly expected phenomenon on the CUHK03 dataset is that recognition performance on the manually-labeled images is indeed better than that of the auto-detected images, which reflects that more severe misalignment and noisy background clutters present in the auto-detected images need further consideration during the model design.